bbenchoff/bbenchoff.github.io/pages/HypercubeTDMA.md

 ## What Falls Out

-The TDMA scheme eliminates entire categories of complexity:
+The Connection Machine was famous beyond its blinkenlights for what fell out of the architecture.
+A bitonic sort algorithm is perfect for hypercube clusters of computers.
+Using the NEWS grid of the Connection Machine, intelligence services had the fastest image processing machine on the planet.
+This TDMA scheme is the same thing; really cool stuff just falls out of the architecture:

-**No collision detection.** Link ownership is determined by the schedule.
-Two nodes never try to transmit on the same link simultaneously.
+**No collision detection.** Two nodes never try to transmit on the same link simultaneously.

 **No backoff or retries.** Collisions don't happen, so recovery logic doesn't exist.